nmckain6/emceekain-task-manager/README.md

 # emceekain-task-manager
-A Java project to handle, create, and see tasks
+A Java project to handle, create, and see tasks.

+#You forgot a period.